Garden Club of Yarmouth

 Members draft and present to the club any changes or additions to the bylaws as requested by the Board.

 We undertake seasonal projects to beautify the town.
-We purchase, plant, water and maintain all plants and shrubs at the corner of Buck Island Road and West Yarmouth Road, the planters and central bed at Forest and Old Townhouse Road, the Senior Center sign, two gardens at the North Main and Highbank intersection and also the club's original garden at North Main and Station Avenue.
+We purchase, plant, water and maintain all plants and shrubs at the corner of Buck Island Road and West Yarmouth Road, Forest and Old Townhouse Road, the Senior Center sign, and two gardens at the North Main and Highbank intersection.
 We plant and maintain containers and window boxes at the three post offices and decorate wreaths for the various town buildings for the December holidays.
 The major portion of the work, which involves weeding, deadheading, and watering, is done during the summer.

 The Conservation Committee focuses on environmental awareness through meetings and outreach.
 Our goal is to educate and inspire the club and community to consider creating sustainable landscapes and gardens with the use of organic materials and native plants, recycling, and protecting the Cape's natural resources.
 In the fall this committee is responsible for conducting a beach cleanup at Bass River or Seagull Beach as part of the Massachusetts Coastal Sweep and the International Coastal Cleanup.
 We arrange for and take conservation walks throughout the year.
 Committee members meet once or twice per year or as desired.